GingerPrivacy/GingerDoc/docs/using-ginger/buy-sell.md

 ### How can I purchase Bitcoin through Ginger Wallet?
-Ginger Wallet users can buy Bitcoin via Changelly.
+Ginger Wallet users can easily buy Bitcoin.
 The Buy button is accessible to everyone, including hardware wallet users, and is visible even if the wallet is empty.

 ###  Do I need to select my country before purchasing Bitcoin?
 Yes, when using the Buy feature for the first time, you must select your country.
 If you are in Canada, you will also need to specify your state.